e271828e/Flight.jl/docs/notes/design/framework_spec.md

 there, but no ticks are due and no staged inputs are drained ([§8.4](#84-localization-mechanics)).

-**tick** — an instant at which a discrete component's stages and update run, gated by counter modulo against the harmonic grid; different boundaries therefore run different subsets of the schedule ([§8.5](#85-multi-rate-tick-scheduling)).
+**tick** — an instant at which a discrete component's stages and update run, gated by counter modulo against the harmonic grid inside the boundary sweep;
+different boundaries therefore run different subsets of the schedule ([§8.5](#85-multi-rate-tick-scheduling)).

 **tier** — the continuous or discrete side of the hybrid formalism, read off a leaf's declaration shape (`DeclarationOnWrongTier` names a violation) ([§11.2](#112-the-declaration-inventory),